College Station Railroad Depots

 In the 20th century, Brazos County experienced steady growth and development.
 The presence of Texas A&M University, which was established in 1876, has had a major impact on the county's economy and cultural landscape.
 Today, Brazos County is a vibrant community known for its educational institutions, agriculture, and rich history.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Brazos County, Texas.
+This timeline provides a condensed summary of the historical journey of Brazos County, Texas.